wanglaibao/hello-kotlin/Kotlin–DataTypes_Objects_Classes.md

 Don't be confused by this syntax.
 The Cupcake value without parenthesis is the companion object; Cupcake() is an instance.
 ``

+### Type alias

+``
+Type alias provides a way to define names of types that already exist.
+Type alias can help to make complex types easier to read, and can also provide other hints.
+``